dutu/poloniex-api-node/README.md

 * currencyPair (examples: `'BTC_ETH'`, `'BTC_XMR'`)
 * `'footer'`

-When an update on the channel is received `Poloniex` object emits the event `'message'`.
+When an update on the subscribed channel is received `Poloniex` object emits the event `'message'`.

  > You can subscribe to a channel either before or after the WebSocket connection is opened with `openWebSocket`.
 If WebSocket connection is already open, the subscription is activated immediately.
 If WebSocket connection is not open yet, the `subscribe` is registering the subscription; all registered connections will be activated when `openWebSocket` is issued.